remotion-dev/remotion/packages/docs/docs/lambda-changelog.md

 1. Read [Step 2](/docs/lambda/setup#2-create-role-policy) of the setup guide and update the role with the newest policy (`npx remotion lambda policies role`).
 1. Read [Step 5](/docs/lambda/setup#5-add-permissions-to-your-user) of the setup guide and update the user with the newest policy (`npx remotion lambda policies user`).

 - **Breaking change**: If your application throws an error or exception, the render will now fail.
 This will be the default behavior of Remotion 3.0.
+See: [3.0 Migration](/docs/3-0-migration)
 - Added CloudWatch support, now you can read the logs inside the Lambda function.
 When you execute `npx remotion lambda render`, add the `--log=verbose` flag to print out an URL to CloudWatch.
 - Switched to new rendering mechanism which renders + encodes the video in parallel, saving a significant amount of render time!
 - Improved CLI output of `npx remotion lambda render`